ThasianX/Personal-Notes/Books/Rich Dad Poor Dad/notes.md

     - I'll never be rich
     - Money doesn't matter

-> Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference - Robert Frost
+> Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference

 - Financial education is more powerful than money
     - With it, you can always build wealth, even if you have no money

+### Lesson 1: The Rich Don't work for Money

+- The faster you can make a decision, the more likely you'll be able to seize opportunities
+- Life is the greatest teacher.
+It pushes you around, calling you to action
+- Some people just let life push them.
+Others get angry and push back
+- Most people want everyone else but themselves to change.
+But it's much easier to change yourself

+> The poor and the middle class work for money.
+The rich have money work for them